Lee Krasner @ the Schirn Kunsthalle

 Emeco House and Factory

-Collaborating with Emeco Industries – fabricators of the eponymous all-aluminium Navy Chair developed in the 1940s with recent and current collaborations with architects and designers including Jasper Morrison, Ettore Sottsass, and Frank Gehry – on renovations to their factory building in Hanover, Pennsylvania, as well as the complete regeneration of an existing building in Venice, Los Angeles to create studio, showroom, exhibition, and garden spaces, combined with 2 apartments with interconnected living and dining areas for the short term stays of staff and guests.
+Collaborating with Emeco Industries – fabricators of the eponymous all-aluminium Navy Chair and more recent and ongoing projects with architects and designers including Jasper Morrison, Barber Osgerby, and Frank Gehry – on renovations to their factory in Hanover, Pennsylvania, as well as the complete regeneration of an existing warehouse in Venice, Los Angeles to create studio, showroom, exhibition, and garden spaces, combined with 2 apartments with interconnected living and dining areas for the short term stays of staff and guests.
 Under construction.

 Table in solid birch with linoleum surfaces designed and produced for a Berlin couple who needed a sturdy work desk and larger dining table but not necessarily at the same time.
 Further units can be added to the moveable desktop shelf to add more storage.
 Available from the studio.

 See an interview with Oli Stratford of Disegno on the ‘Sustainable Presentation’ stand designs for Emeco in Stockholm, New York, Köln, and Chicago here.